defenseunicorns/Defense-Unicorns-Culture/README.md

 - ensures customers have a great experience and get the outcomes they were looking for
 - Not only the identification of problems but taking point on solutioning.

-**What is the expected behavior we are looking to drive with development of ownership habits?
+**What is the expected behavior we are looking to drive with development of ownership principles?
 Said differently, what is the expected outcome?**
 - Unicorns build daily habits that display ownership in their work in order to better deliver value to our customers

 **How can a new hire demonstrate habits related to ownership?**